arez/arez/docs/accessing_primitives.md

 underlying primitives.
 This could mean getting access to the {@api_url: ObservableValue} instance for an {@api_url: annotations.Observable} property, getting access to the {@api_url: ComputedValue} instance for a {@api_url: annotations.Computed} property etc. It could also be accessing information about the component such as the component name or the components type name.
+Access to the underlying primitives is needed for some reactive features (i.e. explicit calls to {@api_url: Observer.schedule()::Observer::schedule()} to manually schedule observers or {@api_url: Observer.reportStale()::Observer::reportStale()}/{@api_url: ComputedValue.reportPossiblyChanged()::ComputedValue::reportPossiblyChanged()}
-The primary reason that these primitives need to be exposed are to enable integration with framework specific DevTools although conceivably there are other valid use cases.
+when non-arez dependencies are included in the system).
+However another significant reason is to enable integration with framework specific DevTools.

 Accessing these these primitives is made possible through the user of the `@*Ref` annotations.
 The `@*Ref` annotations are placed on accessor methods that return the appropriate primitive.
 Some of these `@*Ref` annotations